 Filter Integrity Testing or Dispersed Oil Particulate Testing

 Conducted in line with ISO 14644-3:2005 and used to ascertain the integrity of an ULPA or HEPA filter, this involves introducing particulates steadily into the upstream flow of the filter media and measuring its downstream flow output using a calibrated photometer.
-ULPA filters are tested to 99.9995% on 0.12-micron efficiency, while HEPA filters are tested to 99.99% on 0.3-micron efficiency.
+ULPA filters are tested to 99.9995% at 0.12-micron efficiency, while HEPA filters are tested to 99.97% at 0.3-micron efficiency.

 Air Pressure Differentials Test